whether Kiez, Schanze, St. Pauli or Alster

 The port is one of the reasons why people from all over the world fall in love with this city.
 This is where the heart of Hamburg beats - and we'll tell you where to feel the pulse the most.

 Starting from St. Pauli Landungsbrücken, Barkassen (launches) bring you to the most exciting places - from the Speicherstadt UNESCO Site and the stunning Elbphilharmonie concert hall to the enormous docks and container terminals.
 Also, on specialised bus tours, you can easily reach parts of the port area that not everyone has access to.
 At the museum harbour in Neumühlen/Övelgönne, it gets even more exclusive.
-We highly recommend that you set off on the historic steam-powered icebreaker Stettin for a three-hour round trip on Friday evening, 11 September, after SMM.

 You are also welcome aboard spectacular museum ships, such as the three-master Rickmer Rickmers or the Cap San Diego, the world's largest seaworthy museum cargo vessel.
 Why not spend the night aboard?
 The lightship hotel makes it possible.
 Once used as a navigational mark for the shipping off the British coast, today it offers space for eating, drinking, celebrating and sleeping.